 - Sign up for our weekly e-newsletter with tips on estate planning and up to date information about our FREE workshops.

-- Attend our New Client Orientation workshop.
+- Attend our Intro to Edwards Group: Wills and Trusts Orientation workshop.
 This workshop will help you get to know us and whether we’re right for you.
 Check here for the latest dates.

 Not taking action is the greatest threat to your wealth and effective estate planning.
 Take a step in the right direction today.